socadk/design-practice-repository/artifact-templates/DPR-StrategicDDDContextMap.md

 ### Template Structure
 DDD as such does not mandate any notation.
 Each author and presenter has his/her own style.
-The following visualization of context maps shown has become quite popular:
+The following visualization of context maps has become quite popular:

 ![](images/CargoDDD_ContextMap.svg)